 5. Pragmatism supersedes idealism.
 In the words of Susan Sontag: “The single most amazing phenomenon is the discrediting of idealism.”
 This also brings to mind the words of Napoleon Hill: “One of the main weaknesses of mankind is the average man’s familiarity with the word ‘impossible.’”
 And there is a phenomenon whereby as people age, they tend to lose their idealism.
 Perhaps the realities that come with having to earn a living, struggling and juggling to pay bills – and a mortgage – losing loved ones, and growing older, hardens them.
 Additionally, there is the shadowing caveat that goes along with idealism, which can perhaps best be summed up as “Whose idealism?”

 6. Anthropocentrism.
 Defined on Vocabulary.com as “an inclination to evaluate reality exclusively in terms of human values.”
-Or, to quote something else I read on the Internet, in the distant past: “If you believe that human beings should dominate and control the earth and that plants, animals, and minerals are resources for human use, you have an anthropocentric world view.
-If you believe that humans are but one component of an incredibly complex earth and that humans must learn to live within a stable, sustainable, self-renewing ecosphere, you have an ecocentric world view.”
-This is from a now-defunct website, whose creator has constructed another website: www.ecoshift.net
+Or to quote something I once read on the internet, quite a few years back: “If you believe that human beings should dominate and control the earth and that plants, animals, and minerals are resources for human use, you have an anthropocentric world view.
+If you believe that humans are but one component of an incredibly complex earth and that humans must learn to live within a stable, sustainable, self-renewing ecosphere, you have an ecocentric world view.” — C. Anthony (Tony) Federer, USDA Forest Service scientist (retired) www.ecoshift.net

 7. Subjectivity supersedes objectivity.
 (Our strong predilection to believe what we want to believe, rather than seeing things objectively, as they really are.)
 Perhaps the human mind is more deeply hardwired to perceive what we want to perceive, and to think in ways that support, or do not contradict, our own personal biases and beliefs (regardless of whether those beliefs might be illogical or unethical).